roushjac/HealthBot/README.md

 ## Setup

 We are using Docker to simplify the dependency management required for this project.

 Run these commands to create a docker image and then use the image to run a container.

 ```
+sudo apt-get install nvidia-container-runtime
 docker build -t healthbot .
 docker run -p 5000:5000 --gpus all -it healthbot
 ```